vynx-solutions/.github/profile/README.md

 **FAQ:**
 - **How can I get involved?** You can contribute to our projects by creating pull requests on our repositories.
 - **Do you have any job openings?** We are always looking for talented individuals.
-Check out our Careers page for current openings.
+Check out projects to contribute and if you contribute enough you will be invited maybe.
 - **Can I collaborate with Vynx Solutions on a project?** We are open to collaborations.
 Please reach out to discuss further opportunities.

 Thank you for considering joining us on this journey! 🚀